Skip to main content

 • What happens when a charger only partially implements the standard?

 If your team is still deciding how OCPP relates to roaming and partner integrations, read OCPI vs OCPP first.
 That distinction shapes architecture and budget decisions early.
+For a deeper dive on protocol versions, see the OCPP 1.6 vs 2.0.1 migration guide.
+You can also find the official OCPP specifications on the Open Charge Alliance website.

-2. Evaluate migration flexibility
+2. Why does migration flexibility matter most?

 You are rarely choosing software for a greenfield fleet.
 More often, you are inheriting: